Skip to content ↓

 • NSPCC Helpful advice and tools for parents to use to help keep children safe whenever and wherever they go online.

-• Parent Info A collection of articles, tips, expert advice and resources designed to help parents keep up with what their children are doing online.
+• Parent Zone provides a collection of articles, tips, expert advice and resources designed to help parents keep up with what their children are doing online.

-• UK Safer Internet Centre The UK Safer Internet Centre delivers a wide range of activity to promote the safe and responsible use of technology.
+• UK Safer Internet Centre delivers a wide range of activity to promote the safe and responsible use of technology.
 The website updates parents and carers to help meet emerging trends in the fast-changing online environment.

 • How to Protect your Children on their Smartphone

-• Common Sense Media is a great resource to help you review the game your child desperately wants you to buy them - useful to check if it's appropriate or not.
+• Common Sense Media is a great resource to help you review the game your child desperately wants you to purchase for them - useful to check if it's appropriate or not.

-• PEGI is another great website that helps parents make informed choice about appropriateness of games.
+• PEGI is another great website that helps parents make informed choice about the appropriateness of games.

 • NetAware (a collaboration with NSPCC and 02) share some eye-opening dangers for us to look out for on the Internet.
 Being informed means we can keep our children safe online.